 Royalston’s penchant for Drum & Bass began early into his music explorations as a teenager; and his encounter with music production came when he worked on a soundtrack for a 3-D animation film.

-Willing to take his desire for music production even deeper, he went on to study piano and composition while using a basic computer software.
+Willing to take his desire for music production even deeper, he went on to study piano and composition while using a basic computer software created by many mobile app development companies.
 Being an Audio Architect saw him write music for documentaries, TV adverts, and educational programs but his love for Drum & Bass never diminished and it saw him land his first release on Bad Taste Recordings in 2011.

 His debut release was then followed up with a breakbeat roller on Black Acre.
 This release with Black Acre grabbed the attention of Hospital Records’ sister label Med School Music, where he signed an exclusive contract with the release of a smashing EP.